JohnBarton27/jira-clockify-time-tracker/README.md

 - `JIRA_API_TOKEN` - A Jira REST API token for the user with the above `JIRA_EMAIL`, used for authenticating against the Jira REST API
 - `JIRA_HOSTNAME` - Base hostname for your Jira instance

+You must also set the following environment variables in order to make calls to start/stop timers in Clockify:

+- `CLOCKIFY_API_TOKEN` - Your Clockify API token

 ### Unit Tests
 Unit tests require the 'xmlrunner' module.
 Install by running `pip3 install xmlrunner`.